Building AI-Ready Trust & Safety Teams

 Quality Assurance & Analysis

-Building and maintaining golden datasets: These are your ground truth.
-Golden Datasets are carefully labeled examples used to test and evaluate model performance.
-Someone needs to own this work: selecting representative cases, ensuring labeling quality, updating as policies evolve.
+Building and maintaining golden datasets.
+These are your ground truth.
+Golden datasets are carefully labeled examples used to test and evaluate model performance.
+Someone needs to own this work: selecting representative cases, ensuring labeling quality, and updating as policies evolve.
+These datasets should include edge cases, clear violations, clear non-violations, and cases where reasonable people disagree.
+The last category is often the most instructive.

 The "Translation Superpower"